lee-hodg/singularity/README.md

 N.B.
 The jsddm we are currently using for the dropdown menu is limited to single level(even if extra `<ul>` are inserted in the HTML).
 See mlddm for more(not free!).

- ## Filtering pages in which menus
+**Filtering pages in which menus**

-    For filtering based on `page.in_menu`, make sure you change `PAGE_MENU_TEMPLATES` of `settings.py` so that the menus offered in admin for page includes correctly match your menu templates.
-You can also set the default menus a page should appear in in `settings.py` too.
-Now the user can easily select which menus a given page should appear in.
+For filtering based on `page.in_menu`, make sure you change `PAGE_MENU_TEMPLATES` of `settings.py` , so that the menus offered in admin for page includes correctly match your menu templates.
+You can also set the default menus a page should appear in in `settings.py` too with `PAGE_MENU_TEMPLATES_DEFAULT`.
+Now the user can easily select which menus a given page should appear in from the admin.

 # comments